dsebastien/modernWebDevBuild/README.md

 ```

 Available options:
+* distEntryPoint
-* distEntryPoint: must be a relative path from .tmp/ to the file to use as entry point for creating the production JS bundle.
-The extension does not need to be specified (JSPM is used to load the file)
+  * must be a relative path from .tmp/ to the file to use as entry point for creating the production JS bundle.
+The extension does not need to be specified (SystemJS is used to load the file)
   * by default, the following file is used: `core/boot.js`
+* minifyProductionJSBundle (default: true)
-* minifyProductionJSBundle: by default, the production JS bundle is minified, but you can disable it by setting this option to false
+  * by default, the production JS bundle is minified
+  * you can disable it by setting this option to false
+* mangleProductionJSBundle (default: true)
-* mangleProductionJSBundle: by default, the production JS bundle is mangled, but you can disable it by setting this option to false
+  * by default, the production JS bundle is mangled
+  * you can disable it by setting this option to false
+* useJSPM (default: true)
+  * by default, the production JS bundle is created using the JSPM API, which requires jspm configuration in your package.json
+  * you can disable JSPM by setting this option to false
+    * if you disable the usage of JSPM, then the SystemJS builder API will be used to create the production JS bundle: https://www.npmjs.com/package/systemjs-builder
+* systemjsConfigurationFile (default: jspm.conf.js)
+  * by default, if you disable JSPM usage by the build, it will expect to find 'jspm.conf.js' as your SystemJS configuration file
+  * you can define this option to customize the file name
+* minifyProductionHTML (default: true)
-* minifyProductionHTML: by default, the production HTML is minified, but you can disable it by setting this option to false
+  * by default, the production HTML is minified
+  * you can disable it by setting this option to false

 ## FAQ